umbraco/Umbraco.Cms.Integrations/src/Umbraco.Cms.Integrations.SEO.Semrush/readme.md

 ## Prerequisites

-Requires minimum versions of Umbraco CMS: 8.5.0
+Requires minimum versions of Umbraco CMS:
+- CMS V8: 8.5.4
+- CMS V9: 9.0.1

 An account with Semrush.